 My career is the result of an organic journey driven by my passions.
-Growing up, my father (a musician and advertising guy), often repeated the phrase "Blues, books and basketball".
-This simple motto fostered an appreciation of art, a drive to never stop learning and an affection for sport .
-With experience in developing and executing digital and marketing strategies for many high-end brands across several industries, I've demonstrated the ability to reach desired audiences while nurturing existing ones.
+Growing up, my father (a musician and ad man), often repeated the phrase "Blues, books and basketball".
+This simple motto fostered an appreciation of art, a drive to never stop learning and an affection for sport.
+With experience in developing and executing print, digital, social and experiential strategies for many high-end brands across several industries, I've demonstrated the ability to reach desired audiences while nurturing existing ones.

 I have a knack for management, ideation, skills teaching, learning new platforms and applications, production and delivery methods.

 I believe that it's important to raise eyebrows while adhering to brand guidelines, something that's essential for grabbing attention in a world saturated with content.

 I'm confident that I can effectively apply my techniques to any audience.
 After years of discovery and application, I'm always seeking challenging environments in which I'm empowered to fine-tune brand perception in a thought-provoking, unique and revenue-generating manner.

 NBA on ESPN, ABC, Hanes, Verizon, T-Mobile, Chick-fil-A, Dunkin Donuts, Walgreens, Pepsi, MLS, MLB, Chicago Cubs, EA Sports, Men's Fitness, Peak Performance, Under Armour